OliverCadman/cross_tracks_ci_ms3/README.md

 ![Website User Profile, Delete Track](documentation/readme-images/crosstracks-delete-track.png)

 If the track belongs to the user who's profile it's being featured on, then edit and delete buttons are present, opening modal windows; the edit button opens a simple form to edit the track, and the delete button opens a modal window to confirm deletion of the track.
+If the user submits the form to edit their track, or to delete a track, a flash message is displayed, confirming that their track was edited/deleted successfully.

 Similarly, if a user likes a track, these likes are collected in the next section of the User Profile page, again on materializeCSS cards.
 A button to open a modal window with more information about the track is present, along with a delete button if the user is on their own profile page.
 AJAX is used to remove the liked track from their list, so as not to refresh the page and provide a better UX.

 ### Browse Tracks Page